plone/guillotina/docs/source/developer/contenttypes.md

 Out-of-the-box, `guillotina` ships with simple `Container`, `Folder` and `Item` content types.
 The `Container` content type is the main content type to hold your data in.
-It is the started point of where applications and other things operate within.
+It is the starting point for applications and other things to operate within.

-The `Folder` type allowing someone to add items inside of it.
-Both types only have simple dublin core fields by default.
+The `Folder` type allows someone to add items inside of it.
+Both types only have simple Dublin Core fields by default.

 ## Defining content types